Host, The Dan Le Batard Show with Stugotz; Highly Questionable

 Le Batard joined ESPN The Magazine’s staff as a contributor in February 1998.
 In addition to his position at The Magazine, he hosted its weekly Sunday morning show on the ESPN Radio Network.
 He also served as a reporter for ESPN’s College GameDay, Sunday Night Conversation and Outside the Lines series.

-Le Batard continues as a columnist at the Miami Herald, where he has been since 1990.
+Le Batard was also a columnist at the Miami Herald from 1990-2016.
 An accomplished writer, he has won an Associated Press Sports Editor (APSE) award every year since 1994.
 Le Batard also has written for numerous national publications, including Maxim and Cosmopolitan.